48 hours in south-east England

 Further down from the Seven Sisters is the towering Beachy Head – the largest chalk cliff in Britain.
 There’s plenty of spectacular views from the top, although the height does mean it’s not for the faint-hearted!

-After a lot of walking, it’s time to kick back and relax for a bit.
+After such an invigorating hike, it’s time to kick back and relax for a bit.
 The Beachy Head Pub can be found at the top of the cliff, offering exceptional views and a traditional English pub atmosphere.
-If the sun is shining, grab a pint and soak up the rays from the outdoors section, or rest up indoors if the weather has taken a turn for the worst.
+If the sun is shining, grab a pint and soak up the rays from the outdoors section, or rest up indoors in the cooler months.

-Eastbourne is the closest town to Beachy Head, making it the ideal next destination.
+Eastbourne is the closest town to Beachy Head, making it the perfect destination to visit next.
 Happily, there’s also plenty to do.
 If you’d like to get a different angle on the coastline, head to Sovereign Harbour and jump on one of the regular boat tours.
 Thrill seekers can also sign up to go diving from Eastbourne, with opportunities to explore the numerous wrecks at the bottom of the English Channel.